Questions to Ask Your Public Defender at First Meeting

 Follow Up in Writing

-Send an email (or letter if they don't use email) within 24 hours summarizing what was discussed:
+Send an email (or letter if they don't use email) that same day summarizing what was discussed:

 "Thank you for meeting with me today.
 Here's my understanding of what we discussed: [discovery status], [next court date], [action items].
 Please let me know if I'm missing anything."